jackw/eyeglass-image-dimensions/README.md

 # eyeglass-image-dimensions
-An eyeglass module aimed at providing sass the same image dimensions functionality found in ruby compass.
+An eyeglass module that provides LibSass the same image dimensions functionality found in ruby compass.

 Setup: